-Ex officio members are invited to serve one-year renewable terms.
+Ex officio members are invited to serve two-year renewable terms.
 The NHC will review annually the ex officio membership and make appropriate recommendations for rotations.
-Regular members of the NHC will vote for the slate of ex officio members annually after new elections have taken place.
+Regular members of the NHC will nominate and vote for the slate of ex officio members annually after new elections have taken place.

 A Chair of the committee shall be elected by vote of the regular members.
 The current chair or their designee will seek nominations and conduct the election.
 Elections for Committee Chair shall take place one (1) year in advance of term of office.
 The timing of the election will immediately follow election of new members (1 July).
 The Chair shall serve a term of three (3) years, and may be elected for a second term.
 The committee may choose to elect co-chairs.